mojtabaakbarpour/Multi-Language/README.md

 ## How to use:

-getLanguage() // choose language by localStorage or default in jQuery config__ setLanguage('en') // change language immediately
+getLanguage() // choose language by localStorage or default in jQuery config;
+setLanguage('en') // change language immediately;

 ## Demo:
 [demo]